WizardLM/WizardLM.github.io/README.md

 Some content is not sourced through Javascript, such as the about page, impressum, FAQ, and team list.
 For those, you can find their respective markdown and json files in `/content`

 # Acknowledgement
-The website is modified from the [laion.ai](https://github.com/LAION-AI/laion.ai.git), fully respecting [their license](https://github.com/LAION-AI/laion.ai/blob/main/LICENSE).
+The website is modified from the [laion.ai](https://github.com/LAION-AI/laion.ai.git) and [LMSYS](https://lmsys.org), fully respecting [their license](https://github.com/LAION-AI/laion.ai/blob/main/LICENSE).